CCAMLR-Science/Toolbox/docs/index.md

 # Geographic Information Systems

--	Geospatial Operations (geospatial_operations)
--	Geographical Data
-o	Repo
-o	Bathymetry ops
--	CCAMLRGIS (CCAMLRGIS)
+-	[geospatial_operations](https://github.com/ccamlr/geospatial_operations): R scripts to generate
+spatial layers following the Geospatial Rules, and other resources such as coastlines.

+-	[Geographical Data](https://github.com/ccamlr/data): Repository of shapefiles and GeoTIFFs.

+-	[CCAMLRGIS]: R library to assist in the production of maps and the production of some spatial analyses.

--	Shiny data viewers
+-	Shiny data viewers: Online GIS data viewers, including a [public one](https://ccamlrgis.shinyapps.io/public/).

--	Satellite data
+-	Satellite data (*In prep.*)